Sheynar/fox-fall/README.md

 #### Keyboard
 - Arrow keys to move the map
+- `Shift` and arrow keys to move the map a single cell over
 - `Ctrl` and up/down arrow keys to zoom in and out
 - `Ctrl` and left/right arrow keys to rotate